Limmen/csle/README.md

 policies are incrementally learned.
 Finally, the policies are extracted and evaluated in the emulation system, and can also be implemented in the target infrastructure.
-In short, the emulation system is used to provide the statistics needed to simulate the POMDP and to evaluate policies, whereas the simulation system is used to learn policies.
+In short, the emulation system is used to provide the statistics needed to simulate the MDP/POMDP/Markov Game and to evaluate policies, whereas the simulation system is used to learn policies.